-- 19. Respondents failed to comply with the requirements of PHIFA.
-First, the Respondents violated RP § 7-307(2) by requiring Consumers A to pay up-front fees prior to successfully obtaining a loan modification for the Consumers A. - 20.
-The Respondents also violated PHIFA by inducing Consumers A to enter into a foreclosure consulting agreement which lacked the notices of rescission and related information required under RP §§ 7-305 and 7-306(a)(6), (b), and (c), and thus the Respondents violated RP § 7-307(10) ("[a] foreclosure consultant may not . . . [i]nduce or attempt to induce any homeowner to enter into a foreclosure consulting contract that does not comply in all respects with [PHIFA])." - 21.
-The Respondents further violated PHIFA when they breached the duty of reasonable care and diligence required under RP § 7-309(b) and BO&P § 17-532(c)(vi), including, but not limited to, the following conduct: they failed to perform those loan modification services for Consumer A which they promised to provide and for which they had collected an up-front fee.
+- 19. Respondent failed to comply with the requirements of PHIFA.
+First, the Respondent violated RP § 7-307(2) by requiring the Consumer to pay up-front fees prior to successfully obtaining a loan modification for the Consumer. - 20.
+The Respondent also violated PHIFA by inducing the Consumer to enter into a foreclosure consulting agreement which lacked the notices of rescission and related information required under RP §§ 7-305 and 7-306(a)(6), (b), and (c), and thus the Respondent violated RP § 7-307(10) ("[a] foreclosure consultant may not . . . [i]nduce or attempt to induce any homeowner to enter into a foreclosure consulting contract that does not comply in all respects with [PHIFA])." - 21.
+The Respondent further violated PHIFA when it breached the duty of reasonable care and diligence required under RP § 7-309(b) and BO&P § 17-532(c)(vi), including, but not limited to, the following conduct: it failed to perform the loan modification services for the Consumer which it promised to provide and for which it had collected an up-front fee; and Respondent purposely concealed this information when contacted by the Consumer, who had already entered into a loan modification agreement with Respondent, by intentionally misrepresenting the progress of the consumer's loan modification.

-NOW, THEREFORE, having determined that Respondents waived their right to a hearing in this matter by failing to request a hearing within the time period specified in the Summary Order, and pursuant to CL §§ 14-1902, 14-1907, 14-1912, RP § 7-307, RP § 7-309, RP § 7-319.1, and FI § 2-115(b), it is by the Maryland Commissioner of Financial Regulation, hereby:
+NOW, THEREFORE, having determined that Respondent waived its right to a hearing in this matter by failing to request a hearing within the time period specified in the Summary Order, and pursuant to CL §§ 14-1902, 14-1907, 14-1912, RP § 7-307, RP § 7 309, RP § 7-319.1, and FI § 2-115(b), it is by the Maryland Commissioner of Financial Regulation, hereby:

-ORDERED that the Summary Order issued by the Deputy Commissioner against Respondents on August 30, 2011, is entered as a final order of the Commissioner as modified herein, and that Respondents shall permanently CEASE and DESIST from engaging in any further credit services business activities and/or foreclosure consultant activities with Maryland consumers, including contracting to provide, or otherwise engaging in loan modification services, foreclosure consulting, or similar services with Maryland consumers; and it is further
+ORDERED that the Summary Order issued by the Deputy Commissioner against Respondent on August 8, 2011, is entered as a final order of the Commissioner as modified herein, and that Respondent shall permanently CEASE and DESIST from engaging in any further credit services business activities and/or foreclosure consultant activities with Maryland consumers, including contracting to provide, or otherwise engaging in loan modification services, foreclosure consulting, or similar services with Maryland consumers; and it is further

-ORDERED that, pursuant to FI § 2-115(b) and RP § 7-319.1, and upon careful consideration of (i) the seriousness of the Respondents' violations; (ii) the lack of good faith of Respondents, (iii) the history and ongoing nature of Respondents' violations; and (iv) the deleterious effect of Respondents' violations on the public and on the credit services businesses and mortgage industries, Respondents shall pay to the Commissioner a total civil money penalty in the amount of FOUR THOUSAND DOLLARS (\$4,000), which consists of the following:
+ORDERED that, pursuant to FT § 2-115(b) and RP § 7-319.1, and upon careful consideration of (i) the seriousness of the Respondent's violations; (ii) the lack of good faith of Respondent, (iii) the history of Respondent's violations; and (iv) the deleterious effect of Respondent's violations on the public and on the credit services businesses and mortgage industries, Respondent shall pay to the Commissioner a total civil money penalty in the amount of \$4,000.00, which consists of the following:

 Prohibited Activity and Violation Penalty per Violation x Number of Violations = Penalty Unlicensed Activity in Violation of MCSBA \$1,000 1 Md.
-Consumer \$1,000 Charging Up-Front Fees in Violation of MCSBA \$1,000 1 Md.
-Consumer \$1,000 Charging Up-Front Fees in Violation of PHIFA \$1,000 1 Md.
-Consumer \$1,000 Breaching the Duty of Reasonable Care and Diligence in Violation of PHIFA \$1,000 1 Md.
-Consumer \$1,000 Total \$4,000
+Consumer Transaction \$1,000.00 Charging Up-Front Fees in Violation of MCSBA \$1,000 1 Md.
+Consumer Transaction \$1,000.00 Charging Up-Front Fees in Violation of PHIFA \$1,000 1 Md.
+Consumer Transaction \$1,000.00 Breaching the Duty of Reasonable Care and Diligence in Violation of PHIFA \$1,000 1 Md.
+Consumer Transaction \$1,000.00 TOTAL \$4,000.00